mdub/clamp/README.markdown

     parameter "FILE ...", "input files"

 The suffix "`_list`" is appended to the default attribute name for greedy parameters; in this case, an attribute called "`file_list`" would be generated.

+### Parameters from the environment

+Optional parameters can have values given from the environment the same way options can.

+    parameter "[EXAMPLE]", "This is an example", :env => "EXAMPLE"

+The above means that in the absence of a value on the command line, Clamp will check for `EXAMPLE` in the environment.
+This lets you do:

+    % export EXAMPLE="hello"
+    % ./mycommand

 Parsing and validation of options and parameters
 ------------------------------------------------